corrode/corrode.github.io/content/blog/lifetimes/index.md

 ## When (Not) To Use Lifetimes

 Sometimes, the compiler is a bit too eager in suggesting lifetimes.
-More often than not, the better alternative is to refactor your code instead.
+More often than not, the better alternative is to refactor your code.
-It might not always be clear how to do this, so here's a flowchart to help you decide when lifetime annotations are really necessary or which refactoring strategies you could try instead.
+It might not always be clear how to do this, so here's a flowchart to help you decide when lifetime annotations are truly necessary or which refactoring strategies are available.

 <img src="decision-tree.svg" alt="Flow chart on how to decide on using lifetimes or not">